wp-plugins/simple-scrollbar-gallery/readme.txt

 == Frequently Asked Questions ==

-= What images appear in the carousel =
+= What images appear in the gallery =
-Simple attach the images you wish to appear in the carousel to the page or post where you will place the shortcode [gallery].
+Simple attach the images you wish to appear in the gallery to the page or post where you will place the shortcode [gallery].

 = How do I change the design =
 You can use CSS to change the look and feel of the layout.
 You can also create custom images for the next and prev arrows.